Understanding Collaborative Divorce

 Seeking Alternative Paths To Family Law Resolutions

-At Harris and Fraser, we help our clients explore alternative dispute resolution (ADR) as a means to settling divorce and other family law matters.
+At Harris and Fraser, we help our clients explore ADR as a means to settling divorce and other family law matters.
 We offer services in:

 Contact Us For More Information

 Harris and Fraser is dedicated to providing superior customer service and sound legal advice to clients who require assistance with family law matters, including divorce, child custody and child support.
-Contact our attorneys online to schedule a time to discuss the unique facts of your case.
+Contact our attorney online or call 650-389-9036 to schedule a time to discuss the unique facts of your case.